 Supplements can be a controversial topic on a racing yard, some trainers use copious amounts of products, while others use none.

-We’ve had lots of great feedback on our Pre-Fuel and Refuel syringes, as well as some questions on how and when to use them.
+We’ve had lots of great feedback on our Pre-Fuel and ReFuel syringes, as well as some questions on how and when to use them.

 When we think of copper we often think of industrial things like wires and pipes; we don’t really think about our horse’s diet.